-In Mass Effect the last survivors of an alien race lock themselves on the Citadel and subject themselves to death by starvation so that they can alter the Reapers control of the Keepers.
+In Mass Effect the last remaining Protheans locked themselves on the Citadel and subjected themselves to death by starvation so that they could alter the Reapers' control of the Keepers.
 50,000 years later, the gambit pays off in thwarting Sovereign's initial plan to use the Citadel to summon the next Reaper invasion early.

 In Warcraft 3 you kill a necromancer called Kel'Thuzad who states his death will be meaningless.
 Later, when Arthas becomes a Death Knight, Arthas resurrects Kel'Thuzad as a lich with increased powers.